Jorge’s Mentoring Experience

 Being a FLY mentor has been life-changing for me.
 It may even have affected my own life more than my mentee’s.
 Teaching is incredibly difficult because we are responsible for so many people’s children, not just their education but their well-being.
-Seeing the progress Rafa has made, his potential, and how I can help him has given me more energy and inspiration as a teacher.
+Seeing the progress Rafa made, his potential, and how I was able to help him has given me more energy and inspiration as a teacher.

-Since we started, Rafa is more motivated to get out of the house and away from the streets, to break away from what his life was before.
-He’s also in FLY’s Leadership Training Program and whatever is going on, anything FLY-related, he never says “no.” He’s diligent about staying involved.
-He’s always been curious but with FLY he’s taken it to a whole new level, trying new activities and meeting new people.
+During our time together, Rafa became more motivated to get out of the house and away from the streets, to break away from what his life was before.
+He also joined the FLY’s Leadership Training Program and whatever was going on, anything FLY-related, he never said “no.” He was diligent about staying involved.
+He’s always been curious but with FLY he took it to a whole new level, trying new activities and meeting new people.
 He’s becoming more brave, more open-minded, and more of a risk-taker.

 I really feel like anyone and everyone should become a mentor.
 A lot of adults could bring so much to the table to help youth.
 Take them out to eat, hang out, and make them understand that they are normal people like everyone else.
 They don’t have to be defined by their probation status and their past mistakes.

 It doesn’t matter whether you’re a cook, custodian, teacher, or lawyer, or whatever background you have.
 At the end of the day everyone can make a difference by mentoring a youth.